NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 #### 4.1 Package: Execute

-The **Execute** package serves as the main orchestrator, managing the sequence in which all packages are executed.
+The **Execute** package serves as the main orchestrator, managing the sequence in which all packages are executed shown in *Diagram 2*.
 A sequential container defines the order, ensuring all dimension tables are loaded before the fact table to preserve referential integrity.

 The execution sequence is as follows:
 1. Load all dimension tables (`DimDate`, `DimStudent`, `DimRok`, `DimPredmet`, `DimUpis`).
 2. Load the fact table (`FactRezultatIspita`).

-![ETL Sequence Container Diagram](Diagram_ETL_SequenceContainer.png)
+![ETL Sequence Container Diagram](Diagram_ETL_SequenceContainer.png) *Diagram 2 - Sequence Container in SSIS*

 #### 4.2 Package: Dimension and Fact Tables